|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 of Pallas, with plumed helm, brandishing a spear."

-These staters are very rare, and while there is no direct evidence of their origin, some numismatologists believe they were minted in or around Pergamon (Mysia), perhaps as early as 334-332 BC, while Alexander the Great was still campaigning against the Persians in Anatolia (Asia Minor), before his victories gave him control over Anatolia and allowed him to mint his own imperial coinage there.
-This may explain the depiction of Herakles wearing the skin of a lion's head on the obverse side: this is how Alexander was depicted on his own coinage, as well as on coins of his successors, the Hellenistic rulers in Greece and Asia (see Big Money, The Cheshire Cat Blog, May 2011).
+These staters are very rare, and while there is no direct evidence of their origin, some numismatologists believe they were minted in or around Pergamon (Mysia), perhaps as early as 334-332 BC, while Alexander the Great was still campaigning against the Persians in Anatolia (Asia Minor), before his victories gave him control over the area and allowed him to mint his own imperial coinage there.
+This may explain the depiction of Herakles wearing the skin of a lion's head on the obverse side, as on other coins issued by Alexander.
+On later coins of his successors, the Hellenistic rulers in Greece and Asia, Alexander was depicted as Herakles (see the article on the Alexander the Great page in the MFP People section).

 The type of image of Athena with raised spear and shield is often referred to as Palladion (Greek, Παλλάδιον; Latin, Palladium), as symbol of the protector of the city, after an ancient cult image of Pallas (Παλλὰς) in Troy.

 Debate continues about the identity of the protector goddess of the areas of Pergamon and Troy before the arrival of the Greeks.
-It may be that Pallas was originally a local Anatolian deity, who the Greeks identified with Athena (as Pallas Athena, Παλλὰς Ἀθηνᾶ), in the way that worship of the prehistoric mother goddess of Ephesus (akin to Cybele) was assimilated by the Ionian Artemis cult.
+Pallas may have been originally a local Anatolian deity, who the Greeks identified with Athena (as Pallas Athena, Παλλὰς Ἀθηνᾶ), in the way that worship of the prehistoric mother goddess of Ephesus (akin to Kybele) was assimilated by the Ionian Artemis cult.

 Calathus / polos / modius

 It is notable that Athena is not wearing the helmet usual to depictions of her in Greek art; a crested Corinthian helmet is shown to her right.
 Descriptions of these coins refer to the tall headdress worn by the goddess as a calathus (Greek, κάλαϑος, kalathos; Latin, calathus).
-The term calathus has also been applied to a variety of hats or crowns in images of Greek and Roman deities (particularly those of eastern origin) such as Cybele, Demeter, Persephone (Demeter's daughter), Tyche (known to the Romans as Fortuna), Apollo Hieropolitanus, Jupiter Serapis and - as in this case - Athena.
+The term calathus has also been applied to a variety of hats or crowns in images of Greek and Roman deities (particularly those of eastern origin) such as Kybele, Demeter, Persephone, Tyche (known to the Romans as Fortuna), Plouton (Hades), Apollo Hieropolitanus, Jupiter Serapis and - as in this case - Athena.
 Rulers were also depicted wearing the calathus, including the Seleucid queen Cleopatra Thea (on a tetradrachm, circa 150 BC).

 There appears to be much confusion concerning the terms calathus and polos (πόλος, literally pivot, axis; the origin of the English words pole and polar) in modern descriptions of ancient images, as the latter is also used to describe the cylindrical headgear worn by goddesses.
 The term modius, the name for a similarly-shaped Roman vessel used to measure corn (shown on coins as a symbol of prosperity and economic security), is also used.